 Employees, officers, directors, consultants and advisors of Akamai and our present or future parent or subsidiary corporations and any other business venture in which Akamai has a controlling interest (as determined by our Board of Directors) are eligible to be granted Awards under the 2013 Stock Incentive Plan.
 Under current law, however, incentive stock options may only be granted to employees of Akamai and its present or future parent or subsidiaries.
-As of March 1, 2015, approximately 5,000 persons were eligible to receive Awards under the 2013 Stock Incentive Plan, including Akamai's executive officers and non-employee directors.
 The granting of Awards under the 2013 Stock Incentive Plan is discretionary, and we cannot now determine the number or type of Awards to be granted in the future to any particular person or group, except that Awards are subject to the limitations described above.
-On March 2, 2015, the last reported sale price of our common stock on the NASDAQ Global Select Stock Market was \$71.13.
+On February 28, 2017, the last reported sale price of our common stock on the NASDAQ Global Select Stock Market was \$62.60.